kkkokili/Mongoose_todoList_App/README.md

 ## Check Out the APP: [To-Do-List App](https://fierce-castle-96071.herokuapp.com/work)<br/><br/>

-### The Express and Mongoose Deployed To-Do-List Web APP is consisted of three parts, the home page, the about page and the customized task List page.
+### The Express and Mongoose Deployed To-Do-List Web APP is consisted of three parts: the home page, the about page and the customized task List page.
 User first access the homepage where shows the date and tasks could be set up by clicking the "+" button.
 The customized task lists can be accessed through input params such as "chores" or "work" into url path, every single typein will generate a relative customized task list.</br></br>

 ## SKILLS:
 #### It covers the topic of **_HTML, CSS,Js, Node.js, Express, MongoDB, Mongoose and Heroku**<br/><br/>